teamgamestr/blockstr/README.md

    - Down arrow or S to soft drop
    - Space bar for hard drop
    - P to pause
-4. **Speed Increases** automatically when new Bitcoin blocks are found
+4. **Difficulty Increases** automatically every 2 minutes
+5. **Bitcoin Blocks**: When a new block is mined, your mempool score transfers to mined score
-5. **Bonus Points** for clearing lines containing golden bonus blocks (★)
+6. **Bonus Points** for clearing lines containing golden bonus blocks (★)
-6. **Share Your Score** on Nostr when the game ends
+7. **Share Your Score** on Nostr when the game ends

 ## 🔧 Configuration

 Game settings are centralized in `/src/config/gameConfig.ts`:

-- Initial game speed and acceleration
+- Initial game speed and acceleration per level
+- Level duration (2 minutes per level)
 - Scoring multipliers and bonus chances
 - Payment amounts and Lightning settings
 - Board dimensions and visual settings